LiDMaS: Architecture-Level Modeling of Fault-Tolerant Magic-State Injection in GKP Photonic Qubits: Methods

 \subsection{Outer-code abstraction: surface-code protection}

 Successful injection produces a logical state that is further protected by an outer surface code of distance $d$.
-Rather than explicitly simulating stabilizer cycles and decoding, we adopt a standard scaling-law abstraction for the logical error rate (Equation \ref{eq:9}):
+Rather than explicitly simulating stabilizer cycles and decoding, a standard scaling-law abstraction for the logical error rate is adopted (Equation~\ref{eq:9}):

 where $p_{\mathrm{th}}$ is the threshold error rate and $A$ is a prefactor of order unity.
+In implementation, if $p_{\mathrm{phys}} \ge p_{\mathrm{th}}$ the logical failure probability is pessimistically capped at $p_L=1/2$, corresponding to a maximally mixed logical output.

 The effective physical error rate entering the outer code is modeled as Equation \ref{eq:10};